-Executive Order 25 originally called for DHCC to publish THCE statistics in the fourth quarter of each CY following the respective reporting/data year.
-However, given the time required to collect and validate the data and to create the public reporting template, it is expected DHCC will be given permission to issue its report in the first quarter following the year the data is collected (e.g., CY 2019 report issued in Q1 2021).
+EO 25 originally called for DHCC to publish its annual benchmark trend report in the fourth quarter of each CY following the respective reporting/data year.
+However, depending on the data collection and validation process, the release of the annual benchmark trend report may need occur in the first quarter following the year the data is collected (e.g., CY 2020 report issued in Q1 2022).
+The goal remains to release the report in the fourth quarter of the CY in which the data is received.

-Preliminary CY 2018 data was collected in 2019 to give insurers and DHCC an opportunity to test the data submission process.
-Based on lessons learned, CY 2018 data will be collected again as part of the CY 2019 data collection process to ensure better year-over-year comparisons of payer submitted data.
-DHCC intends to collect least two years of data in each annual cycle to ensure year-over-year comparisons are as "apples-to-apples" as practical.
+Last year, CY 2018 and CY 2019 spending data was collected.
+Based on lessons learned, CY 2019 data will be collected again along with CY 2020 data for the first time as part of this year's data collection process to ensure better year-over-year comparisons of payer submitted data.
+DHCC intends to collect at least two years of data in each annual cycle to ensure year-over-year comparisons are as "apples-to-apples" as practical.

-Prior to data requests being submitted to insurers, DHCC will need to complete some activities to finalize Appendix A, including identifying the final list of large providers for whom insurers will report data, and update a website where insurers can access file submission instructions and other key details related to the spending (and quality) benchmarks.
+Prior to data requests being submitted to insurers, DHCC may need to complete some activities to finalize Appendix A, including identifying the final list of insurance line of business codes for which insurers will report data, and update a website where insurers can access file submission instructions and other key details related to the spending (and quality) benchmarks.

-Information related to the timeline for benchmark measuring and reporting can be found on DHCC's benchmark website: https://dhss.delaware.gov/dhcc/global.html
+More information regarding the benchmarks process can be found DHCC's website: https://dhss.delaware.gov/dhcc/global.html